786739982/GraspNet-Edge/README.md

 To address this issue, we reimplemented these CUDA-based operators using native PyTorch operations and provided corresponding code to enable successful ONNX export.

+In addition, we provide parallel training code based on the DDP (Distributed Data Parallel) framework.

 <!-- PROJECT SHIELDS -->

 [![Contributors][contributors-shield]][contributors-url]